quicwg/base-drafts/draft-ietf-quic-qpack.md

 that exceeds this maximum, but it can choose to use a lower dynamic table size (see {{size-update}}).

-The initial maximum size is determined by the corresponding setting when HTTP requests or responses are first permitted to be sent.
 For clients using 0-RTT data in HTTP/3, the table size is the remembered value of the setting, even if the server later specifies a larger maximum in its SETTINGS frame.
-For HTTP/3 servers and HTTP/3 clients when 0-RTT is not attempted or is rejected, the initial maximum table size is the value of the setting in the peer's SETTINGS frame.
+For HTTP/3 servers and HTTP/3 clients when 0-RTT is not attempted or is rejected, the initial maximum table size is zero.

 ### Absolute Indexing {#indexing}